mfornace/rebind/README.md

 // Convert a Python object into a Value, return if conversion successful bool from_python(Value &v, Object o);
-// A C++ exception which reflects an existing PyErr status struct PythonError : HandlerError;
+// A C++ exception which reflects an existing PyErr status struct PythonError : CallbackError;
 // RAII managers for the Python global interpreter lock (GIL) struct ReleaseGIL; struct AcquireGIL
-// Handler adaptor for a Python object struct PyCallback;
+// Callback adaptor for a Python object struct PyCallback;
 // RAII managers for std::ostream capturing
 struct RedirectStream; struct StreamSync;